MrBell27/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-This tutorial of osTicket will be inside of a Windows 10 Microsoft Azure virtual machine.
-This was designed for beginners to learn how to setup and use osTicket.
-In a real world environment, there is going to be a little more customiztion depending on the company, so I wouldn't suggest using this tutorial to setup for an actual company, but rather to learn from.
+This is an overview of the installation process and prerequisites required for the open-source help desk ticketing system, which will be demonstrated on a Windows 10 Microsoft Azure virtual machine.
 <br />

 <h2>Environments and Technologies Used</h2>